zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## Controlling access to dataservices
 To apply role-based access control (RBAC) to dataservice endpoints, you must enable RBAC for Zowe, and then use a z/OS security product such as RACF to map roles and authorities to the endpoints.
 After you apply RBAC, Zowe checks authorities before allowing access to the endpoints.

-You can apply access control to Zowe endpoints and to your application endpoints.
+You can apply access control to Zowe endpoints and to your app endpoints.
 Zowe provides endpoints for a set of configuration dataservices and a set of core dataservices.
-Applications can use [configuration endpoints](../extend/extend-desktop/mvd-configdataservice.md#configuration-dataservice) to store and their own configuration and other data.
-Administrators can use core endpoints to [get status information](mvd-configuration.md#Administering-the-servers-and-plugins-using-an-API) from the Application Framework and ZSS servers.
-Any dataservice added as part of an application plugin is a service dataservice.
+Apps can use [configuration endpoints](../extend/extend-desktop/mvd-configdataservice.md#configuration-dataservice) to store and their own configuration and other data.
+Administrators can use core endpoints to [get status information](mvd-configuration.md#Administering-the-servers-and-plugins-using-an-API) from the App Framework and ZSS servers.
+Any dataservice added as part of an app plugin is a service dataservice.

 ### Defining the RACF ZOWE class
 If you use RACF security, take the following steps define the ZOWE class to the CDT class: